saiddonmez/saiddonmez.github.io/_pages/about.md

 I am currently pursuing an M.S. degree in Electrical and Electronics Engineering at Bilkent University under [Dr. Muhammed Sayın’s](https://gdn.bilkent.edu.tr/sayin/) supervision.
 I am a member of [Games, Decisions and Networks Lab](https://gdn.bilkent.edu.tr/), and my master studies span multi-agent reinforcement learning, algorithmic game theory, and networked games.
 Recently, my area of interest shifted towards robotics, and reinforcement learning.

-I want to pursue Ph.D. in the area of robotics and learning next year.
-I am applying to top-tier robotics lab in the world for my Ph.D. studies.
+<b>I want to pursue Ph.D. in the area of robotics and learning next year.
+I am applying to top-tier robotics lab in the world for my Ph.D. studies.</b>

 ## 📰 Recent News
 - 🎉 Our paper "Team-Fictitious Play for Reaching Team-Nash Equilibrium in Multi-team Games" has been accepted for presentation at the **[NeurIPS 2024](https://neurips.cc/virtual/2024/poster/96521)**!
 Check our poster: